12.5. Plugin Management

-Some RTI services allows for custom behavior through the use of pluggable components or plugins .
-The type of plugins is described in Section 7.
-A plugin is represented as a top-level service-owned object whose main role is a factory of other pluggable components, which themselves are responsible for providing the user-defined behavior.
+Some RTI Services allow for custom behavior through the use of pluggable components or plugins .
+The type of plugins is described in Software Development Kit.
+A plugin is represented as a top-level service-owned object whose main role is a factory of other pluggable components, which are responsible for providing the user-defined behavior.

 Figure 12.7 shows that for each class of pluggable

 components there is a top-level object with the suffix